SmolinskiP/GLaSSIST/README.md

 ```

 **Pro tip:** Use the "Settings" button in the app instead of manually creating the file.
 This isn't 1995, we have GUIs.
+**Pro tip:** Use the installer unless you want to modify the code.
+It's way fucking easier.

 ### 4. Run
 ```bash